kriszyp/lmdbx-js/README.md

 This behaves like `getRange`, but only returns the keys.
 If this is duplicate key database, each key is only returned once (even if it has multiple values/entries).

 ### `store.openDB(database: string|{name:string,...})`
-LMDB supports multiple databases per environment (an environment is a single memory-mapped file).
-When you initialize an LMDB store with `open`, the store uses the default root database.
+libmdbx supports multiple databases per environment (an environment is a single memory-mapped file).
+When you initialize an libmdbx store with `open`, the store uses the default root database.
 However, you can use multiple databases per environment/file and instantiate a store for each one.
 If you are going to be opening many databases, make sure you set the `maxDbs` (it defaults to 12).
 For example, we can open multiple stores for a single environment:
 ```
-const { open } = require('lmdb-store');
+const { open } = require('lmdbx-store');
 let rootStore = open('all-my-data');
 let usersStore = myStore.openDB('users');
 let groupsStore = myStore.openDB('groups');